STRONG-VLA: Decoupled Robustness Learning for Vision-Language-Action Models under Multimodal Perturbations: Preliminaries

 \paragraph{Visual Modality} Visual perturbations are organized according to physical sensing limitations and environmental dynamics observed in real-world robotic systems.
 Photometric degradation (e.g., color jitter, additive noise) models sensor-level distortions such as thermal noise, auto-exposure instability, and illumination variation.
 Physical occlusion introduces partial observability caused by real-world obstructions, including object clutter, manipulator self-occlusion, or degraded sensing conditions such as dirty lenses.
 Geometric shifts (e.g., rotation, cropping, translation) capture spatial inconsistencies induced by camera calibration errors, viewpoint changes, or imperfect alignment between perception and control.
 Dynamic artifacts simulate temporally varying disturbances such as video compression noise,which are common in real-world perception pipelines.

 For clarity, a subset of perturbation channels is designated as evaluation-only and marked in Figure~\ref{fig:perturbation_channels}.
 These perturbations are excluded from fine-tuning and serve as held-out stressors, enabling a controlled evaluation of out-of-distribution generalization beyond the perturbation distributions observed during training.
-Detailed definitions are provided in Appendix~\ref{sec:appendix_perturbation}.
 This design ensures that the perturbation space covers both perceptual and semantic sources of failure, providing a comprehensive and realistic evaluation of robustness in embodied settings.